llvm/circt/docs/Dialects/Seq/RationaleSeq.md

 which can be used to model sequential logic, independent of the output method (e.g. SystemVerilog).

-We have yet to flesh this dialect out to represent all common stateful components.
-We start with a register and will build from there.

 ## Definitions

 For the sake of precision, we use the following definitions: